Maxime22/BioLibrePresentation/README.md

 If you have any questions, notably if you are a technical recruiter and you want to have access to the real BioLibre git (which is in private), contact me on the following address : sabouretmaxime@gmail.com

-Here is the list of what i did for now and what i expect to do in the next few months :
+Here is the list of what I did for now and what I expect to do in the next few months :

 - [x] Symfony 4.3 installation
 - [x] Do not have config, .env, public files on the git